-Inmates who have a high school diploma (not an AA or higher post-secondary degree) are encouraged to submit a cop-out to the Education Department to request to sign-up for the Tests of Education (TABE) to validate their Basic language, and math computation, as well as applied math. purpose of the TABE is to ensure these inmates have sufficient language and math skills to pursue their post-secondary education study and/or obtain a job in the community. of the reading, language, and math skills from the TABE is part inmates' reentry plan documented in the Inmate Skills Development System (ISDS).
+Inmates who have a high school diploma (not an AA or higher post-secondary degree) are encouraged to submit a cop-out to the Education Department to request to sign-up for the Tests of Adult Basic Education (TABE) to validate their reading, language, and math computation, as well as applied math.
+The purpose of the TABE is to ensure these inmates have sufficient language and math skills to pursue their post-secondary education study and/or obtain a job in the community.
+Mastery of the reading, language, and math skills from the TABE is part of inmate's reentry plan.